Swarley

 "Swarley" is the seventh episode in the second season of the television series How I Met Your Mother.
 It originally aired on November 6, 2006 on CBS.

 The name "Swarley" is taken from an in-episode joke.
 A coffee shop barista mistakenly hears Barney's name as "Swarley" and writes it on his cup.
 This leads to a running gag in which everyone mercilessly refers to Barney as "Swarley" despite his protests.
 This culminates to the point of the entire bar shouting "Swarley" when he enters, as a callback to the sitcom Cheers.

-The episode reunites Marshall and Lily's relationship.
-It received mixed-to-positive reviews from critics.
+The episode reunites Marshall and Lily as a couple.
+It received positive reviews from critics.

 Plot

 The men go to a coffee shop, to find out if hanging out at a coffee shop is as fun as hanging out at a bar (which they conclude it is not), where Ted points out that Chloe, the woman working there, has drawn a heart next to Marshall's name on his cup.
 Ted insists that Chloe has a crush on Marshall because she always laughs at his bad joke about how they fit a pumpkin into a pumpkin-flavored latte.
 She has not added hearts on Ted's or Barney's cups, but has written Barney's name as "Swarley", prompting everyone to call him the name for the duration of the episode.
 Barney protests, but variations on the nickname become a running gag throughout the episode.

 Ted then proceeds to teach Marshall to charm Chloe to go out with him.
 As Marshall leaves, his name is called for an unordered pumpkin latte on which Chloe has written her number.
 Later, when Marshall introduces Chloe to Ted and Barney at the bar, they tell him that she has the "crazy eyes", an indicator of future mental instability.
 Both Ted and Barney give Marshall examples of their experiences with "crazy eyes", but Marshall shrugs it off.
 The next day, as Marshall is taking a test, he receives a call from Chloe who says that she is being followed by a hunchback with a limp.
 Later, Marshall takes Chloe back to his apartment and suspects that she broke a picture of him and Lily that was sitting on the end table, and decides to look into her eyes to see whether she is crazy or not.
 However, to Marshall and Chloe's surprise, Lily – who has been hiding in the apartment – pops out from behind the couch.